Martin Cox

-Martin Cox (born August 12, 1956) is a former Canadian Football League wide receiver.
+Martin Cox (born August 12, 1956) is a former Canadian Football League (CFL) wide receiver.

 Cox played his college football at Vanderbilt University.
 In his first CFL season, with the Ottawa Rough Riders, he caught 32 passes for 546 yards and 7 touchdowns, winning him the Frank M. Gibson Trophy as top rookie in the CFL East.
 He later played with the Toronto Argonauts and Winnipeg Blue Bombers.

-Cox finished his career in 1983 in the United States Football League with the Tampa Bay Bandits.
+Cox finished his career in 1983 in the United States Football League (USFL) with the Tampa Bay Bandits.